cdesforges/MNIST_cGAN/README.md

 <img width="531" alt="Screenshot 2025-03-13 at 5 36 11 PM" src="https://github.com/user-attachments/assets/a9fadafc-5184-4514-bbcc-70bcfd858b11" />

+There are still a few tehcniques I've yet to implement, like LR scheduling and checkpoint saving.

 After the sucess of fine tuning and tinkering with this model architexture, I wanted to try a DDPM to learn a more modern technique.
 See my MNIST_Diffusion repository for the results.